 Hotel Sacher

-This five star hotel is famous for its culinary speciality, Sachertorte.
+This five-star hotel is famous for its culinary speciality, Sachertorte.
 This is a sweet, chocolate cake with a layer of apricot jam.
-Many famous people have visited the hotel including: Queen Elizabeth II, John Kennedy, Grace Kelly, John Lennon and Yoko Ono.
-There was legal battle about who owned the rights to sell the Sachertorte but, that’s a post for another day.
-I waited in line to have a slice of Sachertorte it wasn’t a long line only three people were ahead of me.
+Many famous people have visited the hotel, including Queen Elizabeth II, John Kennedy, Grace Kelly, John Lennon, and Yoko Ono.
+There was a legal battle about who owned the rights to sell the Sachertorte, but that’s a post for another day.
+I waited in line to have a slice of Sachertorte; it wasn’t a long line; only three people were ahead of me.
 The cake was flavourful.
 The interior of the hotel is elegant.
-My friend, her then boyfriend and I sat at the bar.
+My friend, her then boyfriend, and I sat at the bar.
 The bartender was very approachable.
-He even spoke in German with my friend Elian who was practicing her German.
+He even spoke in German with my friend Elian, who was practicing her German.

 Karlskirche (St. Charles Church)

 Elian and I stumbled across St. Charles along the way to the Museum Quarter.
-I could immediately see that the building was a church.
-The church has a enormous cupola.
-I prefer Baroque and Romantic styled architecture and St. Charles is a marvellous example of Baroque styled buildings.
+I saw immediately that the building was a church.
+The church has an enormous cupola.
+I prefer Baroque and Romantic-style architecture, and St. Charles is a marvellous example of Baroque-styled buildings.
 The church was designed by Johann Bernhard Fischer von Erlach and was completed by his son Joseph Emanuel Fischer von Erlach in 1739.

 Website: www.karlskirche.at